 Trello, at first glance, is an interactive Kanban board that fuels team productivity through straightforward drag-and-drop cards and action item lists.
 Yet the tool offers much more than just a minimalist method for collaboration.

-Beneath the surface, you’ll find that Trello empowers team members with a range of integrations (known as Power-Ups), customizable workspaces, and various templates.
+Beneath the surface, you’ll find that Trello empowers team members with a range of integrations, customizable workspaces, and various templates.

 It’s best used as a simple pipeline-tracking project management dashboard.
 If you run a content production agency, for example, you can use Trello to visualize each blog post or article as it moves through your pipeline.
 The first list could represent the brief drawn up for the article, the next could indicate when the writing work is in progress, and then you could account for the editing or publication processes with respective lists.